bermi/ts/README.md

 🚧 Under development 🚧

+This is the first code that I've written in Zig and I'm still learning what's idiomatic, what isn't.
+Feel free to provide feedback and I'll happily update the project and learn.

 This is a partial port of moreutils ts to zig optimized for high throughput.
 It is between 10 to 20 times faster than the perl version.

 ## Usage